strapi/documentation/docs/user-docs/latest/users-roles-permissions/configuring-administrator-roles.md

 ::: tab Plugins

-By default, plugins permissions can be configured for the Content-type Builder, the Upload (i.e. Media Library) plugin, the Content Manager, and Users Permissions (i.e. the Users & Permissions plugin allowing to manage end-users).
+By default, plugins permissions can be configured for the Content-type Builder, the Upload (i.e. Media Library) plugin, the Content Manager, and Users Permissions (i.e. the Users & Permissions plugin allowing to manage end users).
 Each plugin has its own specific set of permissions.

 | Plugin name          | Permissions |
 | -------------------- | ----------- |